nielsbot/Orange/README.markdown

     object.keypath <= expression

-This means "when the result of expression changes, assign it to the location at `object.keypath`".
+This means "when the result of expression changes, assign it to the location at `object.keypath`.

 You can put bind statements inside a __scope__.
 This allows you to bind multiple key paths of a single object: